Qmanzyyy/Qmanzyyy/README.md

 # 💫 About Me:
 - 👋 Hey there <br>
-- 👀 I’m interested in Code a little bit 🤏<br>- 🌱 I’m currently learning Some language<br>
+- 👀 I’m interested in Code a little bit 🤏<br>
+- 🌱 I’m currently learning Some language<br>
 - 😄 Pronouns: He/Him<br>
 - ⚡ Fun fact: I always using GPT